Chapter 12 BWV 13 Meine Seufzer, meine Tränen

 One might expect Bach to have ended an aria with so little tonal variety with an abridged version of the first section but he does not.
 He fully reprises it with a conventional da capo, another signal that pains and sorrows do not disperse quickly.

-Recitative becomes arioso in order to emphasise the main moral of the cantata----we implore You from our states of misery, but You appear not to notice our prayers.
+Recitative becomes arioso in order to emphasise the main theme of the cantata----we implore You from our states of our misery, but You appear not to notice our prayers.

 The centrepiece is the third movement, the only one of the three arias to be set in a major key.
 One verse of the seventeenth century hymn by Heermann (Boyd p 290) is simply intoned by the alto(s).
 The woodwinds lie silent but the string band is kept busy accompanying and enfolding the voice with a stream of almost continuous semi-quavers.
 The key is now F major which of itself lightens the mood.
 Is this one of those movements where, as some critics declare, the music does not exactly fit the sentiment of the text or the temper of the cantata?
 But such conclusions are glib and tend not to take into account the complexities of Bach′s approach to details of text on the one hand and the need for overall structural balance on the other.